 Now’s the perfect time to bust out your best olive oil and balsamic vinegar, because their flavors will really shine on this salad.
 If you’re curious, my go-to olive oils are California Olive Ranch Everyday and Trader Joe’s Kalamata.

 By “thick” balsamic vinegar, I mean a high-quality aged balsamic that will drizzle nicely over the salad.
 I love Napa Valley Naturals’ Grand Reserve Vinegar (affiliate link)—make sure you get the bottle with “25 stars” on it.
 Or, use store-bought balsamic glaze/reduction by DeLallo or Alessi.
-You can even make your own balsamic glaze with runny balsamic—check the recipe notes for details.
+You can even make your own balsamic glaze with runny balsamic—here’s my balsamic glaze tutorial.

 Salt & Pepper

 If possible, use Maldon flaky sea salt (affiliate link).
 Flaky salt is a “finishing salt” that offers a hint of crisp texture and enhances the flavor of anything underneath.
 It’s such an easy way to make a recipe seem gourmet!
 If you don’t have it, use kosher salt.
 If you don’t have kosher salt, use half as much table salt.

 Lastly, use freshly ground black pepper, always.
 Pre-ground pepper is nearly flavorless and not worth the cost.

 Tomato Cucumber Salad Variation